exercism/csharp/exercises/concept/numbers-floating-point/.meta/design.md

 The Concepts this exercise unlocks are:

-- `numbers-floating-point`: know of the existing of the three floating point types: `double`, `float` and `decimal`. know when to use which type.
+- `numbers-floating-point`: know of the existing of the three floating point types: `double`, `float` and `decimal`. know when to use which floating point type.
 - `loops-while`: know how to write a `while` loop.

 ## Prequisites